-Alexander Luft is a writer and teacher in Chicago.
+Alexander Luft is a writer and teacher in the Chicago area.
 He holds Ph.D.s from the Program for Writers at the University of Illinois at Chicago and from Macquarie University in Sydney, Australia.

 Alex has taught courses in creative writing, American and British literature, composition, journalism and media studies.
 He first taught at the University of Missouri in 2012 before teaching at UIC, Macquarie and Roosevelt University.

 Trained as a magazine journalist, Alex received a B.J. in magazine writing from the University of Missouri School of Journalism in 2009.
 He returned to MU and earned his M.A. in English in 2013.
 He was accepted to UIC that year as a Betty Smith Stuart Fellow.